mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 offers the effect to work only with the fixed size audio chunks.
 Based on that, it is not possible to require an amount of input audio data as needed for the RubberBand library “pull model” implementation.
-The SoundTouch library for Pitch Shifting was tested too but produced results with the worse audio quality and with the same amount of delay.
+The SoundTouch library for Pitch Shifting was tested too but produced results with worse audio quality and with the same amount of delay.
 Based on all the discussions, the RubberBand library has shown as the best option for the effect, despite the issues which are associated with it.
 After that,